The nimbleMacros package has two goals:

 ## }

-A new vector parameter beta_Diet
+A new vector parameter beta_Diet is created with four

-elements, one per level of Diet
+elements, one per level of Diet.
+The actual parameter

-is then converted to numeric and used as the index for
+Diet is then converted to numeric and used as the index for

 this vector parameter.
 It isn’t obvious from this code, but the first

-will be fixed at 0 (serving as the
+element of beta_Diet will be fixed at 0 (serving as the

 reference level).
 We’ll show this below.